Best wireless printers of 2024

 Although this printer does not handle A3 paper and lacks NFC connectivity without buying the optional dongle, it is very well featured in other aspects.
 You have touchscreen control via a large 9.3cm LCD, duplex printing, and Wi-Fi Direct control through an impressive companion app.

-Read the full review: Brother MFC-L8690CDW
+Read our full Brother MFC-L8690CDW review

 (Image credit: HP)